NexPlayer/iOS-SDK/track-selection.md

 * **metaData**
 	Additional metadata associated with the content.
 The exact contents of this dictionary depend on the content and may change from version to version.
-ID3 tag values are an example of one kind of metadata that may be associated with content.
+ID3 tag values are an example of one kind of metadata that may be associated with the content.

 * **pitch**
 	Pitch of the original video frames, in pixels.
 The pitch is the actual pixel width of the video frame, including any hidden margin required by the decoder, and any padding needed to byte-align each row.
 Since NexPlayer handles the display of the video image automatically on iOS, this value is really only useful for diagnostic purposes.

 * **streams**
-	An array of all audio, video and text streams associated with the content.
+	An array of all audio, video, and text streams associated with the content.
 Most content has only one video stream and one audio stream, but some file formats and some streaming formats support multiple streams of the same type (for example, to provide audio tracks in multiple languages).
 In addition, it is possible for some content that this array may be empty, even though there is audio and video associated with the content.
 In this case, there is no additional information available about the audio or video beyond the basic information in NXContentInfo, and it is not possible to switch to other tracks.
 Each element in this array is an NXMediaStreamInfo object.